aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/creating-updating-and-removing-calendar/_index.md

 The code below defines Monday through Thursday as weekdays with default timings, whereas Friday as a weekday with special timings.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-DefineWeekdaysForCalendar-DefineWeekdaysForCalendar.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-DefineWeekdaysForCalendar.cs" >}}

 ## **Replacing a Calendar with a New Calendar**
 Calendars are used to see whether resources are available, and when tasks are scheduled.
 There are different types of calendars.
 This article looks at how to replace a base calendar, that is, the calendar used for projects and tasks, with another one.